Test Annotations

 The question asks about the most important developments… Not the best or the worst, the beneficial or the harmful.

 I’ll try to answer here with considerations by me and others I found on the net.
-Not everybody will agree that all these are good — even I don’t agree with all :) — but my approach here is more of a reporter than a judge. (more…)
+Not everybody will agree that all these are good — even I don’t agree with all 🙂 — but my approach here is more of a reporter than a judge.
+Read the rest of this entry »

 Demetri Martin